Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- List any relevant experience you have gained through volunteering or interning
+- Write down any relevant experience that you’ve gained by volunteering or internships

-- Remark any achievements or responsibilities you held in these positions.
+- Note any achievements or responsibilities you held in these positions.

 References: